DarkNemie/NerdPack-DarkN-CR/README.md

 ---------------------------------------------------------------
 <br/>

 <p><b>DarkN-CR</b> aims to provide a basic all-in-one rotation solution.
-One of the primary Gouls is to have community built rotations that are optimized for High End Raiding content.</p>
+One of the primary Goals is to have community built rotations that are optimized for High End Raiding content.</p>

 <br/>
 <h2>Special Thanks:</h2>